Pilot (The Office): Reviews

 "Pilot" received mixed reviews after its premiere.
 Many sources deemed it another failed American reincarnation of a British show.
 A reviewer from the Deseret Morning News said, "Maybe, after The Office dies a quick death on NBC, the network will decide that trying to Americanize British TV comedies isn't such a great idea."
 The New York Daily News said the show was "neither daring nor funny", adding that "NBC's version is so diluted there's little left but muddy water".

 Erik Adams of The A.V.
 Club gave the episode a C+ and felt that it was a lackluster copy of the original.
-He noted that "the fatal flaw of this episode—though it could’ve been a proviso in the licensing agreement signed by Gervais and Merchant—involves dropping reminders of the U.K. Office’s pilot left and right", and that "this episode pales in comparison" to the original British version.
-However, Adams complimented the character of Pam, noting that "she’s also the embodiment of a certain grounded, de-glamorized look and tone these early episodes sold well—before subsequent seasons dropped them along with the most obvious concessions to the 'workplace documentary' conceit."
+He noted that "the fatal flaw of this episode—though it could've been a proviso in the licensing agreement signed by Gervais and Merchant—involves dropping reminders of the U.K. Offices pilot left and right", and that "this episode pales in comparison" to the original British version.
+However, Adams complimented the character of Pam, noting that "she's also the embodiment of a certain grounded, de-glamorized look and tone these early episodes sold well—before subsequent seasons dropped them along with the most obvious concessions to the 'workplace documentary' conceit."

 Although many perceived the first episode to have been a failure, some outlets praised the new show.
 While berating the show for coming across "slowly and painfully", the Boston Globe said that "it is funny".
 In relation to past failed shows adapted from British shows, the Pittsburgh Post-Gazette stated "Despite botching the American remake of the Britcom Coupling, NBC makes a pretty good effort in its version of The Office in duplicating the original's ethos while injecting it with an American sensibility."